-I know the pandemic is taking its toll on our general wellbeing and most people's emotional resilience is ragged and thin, which means an increase in irritation and explosive responses or alternatively biting tongues and gnashing teeth.
-(Offset by dreams of breaking things or taking up solo retreats in far-away countries.)
+I know the ongoing uncertainty about the state of our country, or the world, is taking its toll on our general wellbeing.
+Most people's emotional resilience is ragged and thin, which means an increase in irritation and explosive responses or alternatively biting tongues and gnashing teeth.
+(Offset by dreams of breaking things or taking up solo retreats in far-away countries with power supplies...)

 In my own interactions I've noticed that I am way more sensitive to trigger words, or conflict hooks.
 These are words, phrases or behaviours that trigger an almost automatic irritation, defence or anger in you, because consciously or subconsciously you feel like your identity is being insulted or threatened.
 Your buttons are pushed, you conflict hooks triggered and your automatic responses generally cause or escalate friction.

-To understand why you get triggered by certain words or behaviour that have absolutely no effect on your friend, sister or partner, Dr. Stella Ting-Toomey’s taxonomy of six core identities as some of our most common hooks, is a very helpful guide.
+To understand why you get triggered by certain words or behaviour that have absolutely no effect on your friend, sister or partner, Dr. Stella Ting-Toomey’s taxonomy of six core identities as some of our most common hooks, as introduced by conflict expert Tammy Lenski, is a very helpful guide